JasonHHouse/gaps/README.md

 1. -p or publish exposes maps ports from the container to the outside world.
 Docker has a great write up [here](https://docs.docker.com/config/containers/container-networking/).

-    *Note: If 8080 is in us on your system, change the publish command to -p <new available port>:8080*
+    *Note: If 8443 is in us on your system, change the publish command to -p <new available port>:8443*

 2. --name mygaps sets the name of the local running container.
 You can change it to whatever you want, just don't forget the name in the future!

-3. --expose 32400 is there to commucate with Plex.
+3. --expose 32400 is there to communicate with Plex.
 By default, Plex is set to 32400 by default.
 If you've changed the port, change that here.

 Once all those values are updated correctly for your system, you can run the command and Gaps will start up.